anton-karlovskiy/xborg-tech-challenge/README.md

 6. Click "Save Changes" to update your profile
 7. Your session will persist between visits (stored in localStorage)

+## Best practices

-## Authentication Flow
+### Authentication

   - The frontend follows the "Authenticated vs Unauthenticated App" pattern described by Kent C. Dodds, where the root auth context decides whether to render the protected tree or the public screens.
 [Authentication in React Applications](https://kentcdodds.com/blog/authentication-in-react-applications)
   - `frontend/app/contexts/auth-context.tsx` checks for a persisted JWT in `localStorage`, defers rendering until the token state is known, and hydrates the user profile through React Query.
   - Invalid tokens are removed eagerly and the React Query cache is cleared, keeping the rest of the UI consistent with the user's session state.

 ## API Endpoints